-A 2012 Reuters Ipsos worldwide poll indicated one in every five employees work from home frequently.
-Canada has been slow to embrace the concept, however, with only 11.2% of staff working from home as little as eight hours each week, according to 2011 Statistics Canada data.
-However, 2013 research indicates that the situation has, and will continue to change.
+A Reuters Ipsos worldwide poll indicated one in every five employees work from home frequently.
+Canada has been slow to embrace the concept, but research indicates that the situation has, and will continue to change.

-The 2013 Arcus Human Capital Survey reported that 18% of employed Canadians say they telecommute to one degree or another.
-A 2013 Bank of Montreal (BMO) poll, Canadian Businesses Report Significant Divide on the Benefits of Telecommuting, indicates 23% of Canadian businesses offer some form of telecommuting or mobile options.
-22% of small businesses offered telecommuting options, compared to 47% of large businesses.
+The Arcus Human Capital Survey reported that 18% of employed Canadians say they telecommute to one degree or another.
+A Bank of Montreal (BMO) poll, Canadian Businesses Report Significant Divide on the Benefits of Telecommuting, indicates 23% of Canadian businesses offer some form of telecommuting or mobile options.
+Twenty-two percent of small businesses offered telecommuting options, compared to 47% of large businesses.

 BMO Survey: Businesses Offering Telecommuting Provincially